gurunars/box-ui/item-list/README.md

 ```

-The way it differs from the regular view renderer is by having **SelectablePayload**
+The way it differs from the regular view renderer is by having
-wrapper around your own payload.
+**SelectableItem** wrapper around the actual item.

 Empty view binder is exactly the same as the one for a regular list.